Samurai (ride)

-Samurai is a flat ride located at Thorpe Park in the United Kingdom.
-It was originally installed at nearby Chessington World of Adventures in 1999, being transferred to Thorpe Park in 2003.
+Samurai is a Mondial Top Scan ride located at Thorpe Park in the United Kingdom.
+It operated at nearby Chessington World of Adventures between 1999 and 2003, and was transferred to Thorpe Park at the end of the 2003 season.
+It has operated at Thorpe Park since 2004.

 The song played on the ride is a modified version of "Burly Brawl", from the soundtrack of The Matrix Reloaded.